 Step 2 – Remove the Existing Flooring

-Before you can lay your tile, you have to empty the room.
-You might have to remove the refrigerator or toilet as you work.
-Removing carpet or layer after layer of vinyl can take a lot of work and will produce a lot of trash.
-Hiring our local experts to install your tile flooring means that they will take care of this step for you.
+Before the tile is laid, the room must be cleared.
+Removing carpet or layers of vinyl can take a lot of work and will produce a lot of trash.
+Our local experts will take care of the trash for you.

 Step 3 – Installing Cement Boards on the Sub-Floor